-Rej was a very versatile and prolific writer, however, even though his writings were published and reissued numerous times, not all of them survived to this day.
-He wrote only in Polish, consciously realising the renaissance dogma of concentrating on national language, even though he knew Latin very well.
+Rej was a very versatile and prolific writer; however, even though his writings were published and reissued numerous times, not all of them survived to this day.
+He wrote only in Polish, consciously realising the Renaissance dogma of concentrating on national language, even though he knew Latin very well.

 Mikołaj Rej was mostly a self-taught man, but his knowledge was vast nevertheless.
-Even though his stay at the university was shortly, he managed to meet many intellectuals of highest level.
-His knowledge of literature and arts was vast but kind of chaotic, and his expertise of European renaissance writings was extraordinary, which shows in whom he was inspired by.
+Even though his stay at the university was short, he managed to meet many intellectuals of the highest level.
+His knowledge of literature and arts was vast but kind of chaotic, and his expertise of European Renaissance writings was extraordinary, which shows in whom he was inspired by.
 He was also a leading figure in reforming the Commonwealth, interpreting the humanistic traditions for Polish reality, translating courtly culture of the West into Polish noble habits, sketching tales of its rich customs, diverse views and eloquent speech.

-An important part in the renaissance were religious movements, broadly understood as reformation.
+An important part in the renaissance were religious movements, broadly understood as Reformation.
 They postulated rescuing people’s minds from religious dogmas, religious reflections were to be free and unrestricted.
 The most important movements were Lutherans and Calvinists.

-This dragging moralistic treaty proved to be a very adaptable for theatre.
-It’s high point came in 1950s and 1960s when Kazimierz Dejmek tried his luck with it.
+This dragging moralistic treaty proved to be very adaptable for theatre.
+Its high point came in the 1950s and 1960s when Kazimierz Dejmek tried his luck with it.
 He shortened the bulky text, incorporated into it parts of the Merchant and thought of quite a bold performance style, which referenced medieval mystery plays.
 He staged it several times: In Teatr Nowy in Łódź (1958), in National Theatre (1965) and Teatr Polski (1985) in Warsaw.
 Many theatres followed in his footsteps: in Zielona Góra, Bielsko-Biała, Rzeszów and even Prague.

-[trans.
-A self-description of a life of a decent fellow which everyone can relate to.
-Collected from different philosophers and customs] which proved to be quite successful, being reissued multiple times.
+In 1558 he published a treaty in verse entitled Wizerunek Własny Żywota Człowieka Poczciwego, w Którem Każdy Swe Sprawy Oglądać Może: Zebrany z Filozofów, i z Różnych Obyczajów Świata Tego (A Self-Description of a Life of a Decent Fellow Which Everyone Can Relate To: Collected from Different Philosophers and Customs) which proved to be quite successful, being reissued multiple times.
 The treaty was, as was often the case with Rej’s work, a reworking of Zodiacus vitae, a text by an Italian humanist, Marcello Palingenius.
 Rej appropriated the Latin original to Polish culture which based on nobility.
 His hare, a young landowner, receives his education from several distinguished philosophers and thinkers: Aristotle, Socrates, Diogenes, Epicurus, Anaxagoras, Solon and so on...
 Each of them teaches him virtues according to their philosophical thought: good manners, mindfulness, temperance, faith, zeal, as well as reproaches for shortcomings and wrong choices.

 The emblems were accompanied by a set of Aesopian tales where animals represent typical human traits and behaviours.
 In the second edition Figliki also appeared, that is around 200 comical epigrams.
 They revolve around Polish nobility’s affinity for dining, always hearty, sometimes even vulgar.
 Even though they are not of highest literary value, they document epoch’s habits and language.

-The Mirror, a very renaissance text, referring back to traditions of ancient Greeks and Romans, pictured ideal figures and real-life people who lived ideal lives of their epochs.
-The work was highly didactic, it was meant to teach us how to reach happiness in life, especially the first and the last text from the tome.
+The Mirror, a very Renaissance text, referring back to traditions of ancient Greeks and Romans, pictured ideal figures and real-life people who lived ideal lives of their epochs.
+The work was highly didactic, meant to teach us how to reach happiness in life, especially the first and the last text from the tome.
 He summed up everything that he had ever written about ideal human condition there.